raphaelmue/dashup/docs/specifications/ucs/user_management/change_profile/UCS_change_profile.md

 - [Function Points](#7-function-points)

 # 1. Change Profile - Brief Description
-In the use case _edit profile_ users can adapt personal information like name, birthday, company or a short biography and profile picture in the <i>Settings</i> menu.
+In the use case _edit profile_ users can adapt personal information like name, birthday, company or the short biography in the <i>Settings</i> menu.
 Furthermore the unique username, login credentials and language settings are changeable.

 # 2. Flow Of Events